-I consider myself an abstract realist painter.
-My work could be best described as “Americana meets Pop Art”.
-I work always to create a body of work that invites us to consider the nobility that lurks just beneath the surface of common things; noble because these same things are nothing less than incarnations of the American dream.
+Melissa Chandon considers herself an abstract realist painter.
+Her work could be best described as “Americana meets Pop Art”.
+Chandon works to create a body of work that invites one to consider the nobility that lurks just beneath the surface of common things, the very things are nothing less than incarnations of the American dream.

-I have found my own voice through a process of analysis and reduction.
-I look to a number of 20th Century painters, drawing inspiration from their imagery – the directness of David Hockney’s work of the 70’s, the romance of Edward Hopper, Wayne Thiebaud’s delight with color and surface, and the intriguing abstraction of Richard Deibenkorn.
+Chandon has found her voice through a process of analysis and reduction.
+She looks to a number of 20th Century painters, drawing inspiration from their imagery – the directness of David Hockney’s work of the 70’s, the romance of Edward Hopper, Wayne Thiebaud’s delight with color and surface, and the intriguing abstraction of Richard Deibenkorn.

 Born as a child of the 50’s, road trips were of her parents’ passion.
 They saw the American landscape as a means of educating their five children – exposing them to the humanity of highways, small towns, truck stops, and KOA Kampgrounds all across the US.
 To this day, Chandon finds roadside culture fascinating – motels, amusements, neon signs – and feels it is important to document this era of U.S. history before it disappears.